LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 stored for the site visitor.

 Sessions can be set to expire after a specified amount of idle time.
 The default is 15 minutes.
-If the visitor has not loaded a page which starts the session within the idle time limit, then the session will be deleted automatically.
+If the visitor has not loaded a page that starts the session within the idle time limit, then the session will be deleted automatically.
 Note that the idle timeout resets each time a request loads the session.